Harbor seal: Pacific Coast

-The California population of subspecies P. v. richardsi amounted to about 25,000 individuals as of 1984.
+The California population of subspecies P. v. richardii amounted to about 25,000 individuals as of 1984.
 Pacific harbor seals or California harbor seals are found along the entire Pacific Coast shoreline of the state.
 They prefer to remain relatively close to shore in subtidal and intertidal zones, and have not been seen beyond the Channel Islands as a pelagic form; moreover, they often venture into bays and estuaries and even swim up coastal rivers.
 They feed in shallow littoral waters on herring, flounder, hake, anchovy, codfish, and sculpin.

 Breeding occurs in California from March to May, with pupping between April and May, depending on local populations.
 As top-level feeders in the kelp forest, harbor seals enhance species diversity and productivity.
 They are preyed upon by killer whales (orcas) and white sharks.
 Haul out sites in California include urban beaches and from time to time they can be seen having a nap on the beach in all of San Francisco Bay, which would include the conurbation of Richmond, Oakland, and San Francisco, the Greater Los Angeles area, which would include Santa Barbara, the city of Los Angeles itself, and Long Beach, and all of San Diego Bay, most famously beaches near La Jolla.